 Your rights during a vehicle stop

-There is no legal obligation on drivers to step outside of their vehicle, to turn off their vehicle, or provide any other documents, including under the threat of arrest.
+There is no legal obligation on drivers to step outside of their vehicle, to turn off their vehicle, or provide any documents other than those specified above (under the heading 'What is a vehicle stop?'), including under the threat of arrest.

 Under Code A of the Police and Criminal Evidence Act 1984, you are entitled to request a receipt or the details of the officer who stopped you.
 The police should make every attempt to provide one immediately unless there is an urgent matter to attend to, in which case they must tell you where you can collect it later.